Top Vegetables for Hypertrophy: A Guide

 Incorporating a Variety of Vegetables for Optimal Muscle Growth

-Experimenting with different cooking methods—such as steaming, grilling, or sautéing—can also enhance the taste and texture of vegetables, making them more enjoyable to consume.
+Trying different cooking methods, such as steaming, grilling, or sautéing, can further enhance the taste and appeal of vegetables, making it more likely you’ll stick to regularly including them in your diet.

 What role do vegetables play in hypertrophy?